1. Perform energy benchmarking for your facility

 - HVAC (Heating, ventilating, and air conditioning) and Other Systems

 - Take advanage of EmPower Maryland rebates offered through the utilities, which are set to expire December 31, 2014 or when incentive funds have been fully committed.
 Contractors can perform audits on lighting fixtures and controls, assist with the rebate application process and even offer financing.
 Rebates are also available for HVAC and other equipment.
 (Note that small businesses may need to use pre-approved contractors for maximum benefits.)
-See your utility for more info: BGE, Delmarva Power, Pepco, Potomac Edison, and SMECO.
+See your utility for more info: BGE, Delmarva Power, Pepco, Potomac Edison SMECO.

 - EPA’s Lean and Energy Toolkit

 - Energy Star for Industry

 - EMFACT, the Energy and Materials Flow and Cost Tracker, is a software tool for tracking materials and energy use, releases, discharges, and wastes

 - Energy tips for facility managers.

 - Inventory all equipment and devices plugged into electrical outlets (also known as “plug load”) to see which items can be unplugged when not in use.
 This reduces the electric power consumed when items are turned off or in standby mode.

 - Tighten the building envelope (energy efficient windows and doors, adequate insulation, weather stripping and caulking to seal air gaps).